 "I'm just glad he has had good instincts and never has argued, run away, or touched an officer," the Los Altos resident said.

-She described police-community relations in the town as "OK" but said it could improve.
+She described police-community relations in the city as "OK" but said it could improve.
 Her sorority will be hosting a similar event with Cordell at Stanford University.

 Teenagers who attended the workshop and spoke with the Weekly said they haven't had bad experiences with police officers.
 But almost every one could think of a friend or relative who has.